idaholab/moose/modules/doc/content/getting_started/installation/install_conda_moose.md

 conda activate moose
 ```

-Some folks may receive additional instructions when attempting to activate a profile.
-Follow those instructions, and try to activate the moose environment again.
+You may receive an error, accompanied by additional instructions when attempting to activate a profile.
+Follow those on-screen instructions, and try to activate the moose environment again.
+If you are unsure how to proceed, please see `conda activate moose` section in our [troubleshooting guide for Conda](troubleshooting.md#condaissues optional=True).

-You will have successfully activated the moose environment when you see 'moose' within your prompt.
+You will have successfully activated the moose environment when you see (moose) prefixed within your prompt.

+!alert note
-If you close, and re-open this terminal window, know that you will need to `conda activate moose` again.
-You will need to do this for each terminal you open.
-If you wish to make this automatic, you may append `conda activate moose` to your bash or zsh profiles.
+Know that you will need to `conda activate moose` again for +each terminal window you open+.
+If you wish to make this automatic, you can add that command to the end of your shell profile.

 ## Keeping Conda up to date